Hyperbolic geometry: The hemisphere model

-The hemisphere model is not often used as model by itself, but it functions as a useful tool for visualising transformations between the other models.
+The hemisphere model is not often used as model by itself, but it functions as a useful tool for visualizing transformations between the other models.

 The hemisphere model uses the upper half of the unit sphere:

 The hyperbolic lines are half-circles orthogonal to the boundary of the hemisphere.

 The hemisphere model is part of a Riemann sphere, and different projections give different models of the hyperbolic plane: